15th Central Committee of the Chinese Communist Party

 The 15th Central Committee of the Chinese Communist Party was in session from 1997 to 2002.
 The 14th Central Committee preceded it.
 It was followed by the 16th Central Committee of the Chinese Communist Party.
-This was the first Central Committee that current Chinese Paramount Leader Xi Jinping was elected to, as an alternative member.
+This was the first Central Committee that current CCP general secretary Xi Jinping was elected to, as an alternative member.

 It elected the 15th Politburo of the Chinese Communist Party in 1997.
 Plenary sessions were held by the politburo.